rakanssh/hakawati/README.md

 Hakawati is an AI-powered, text-based RPG.
 Bring your own OpenAI-Compatible endpoint (Cloud or local), and start an on-demand, interactive, text-based adventure!

 > ℹ️ The client is in an early experimental stage.
-Expect bugs!
-(Ctrl+R will refresh the app, may resolve the occasional issue.)
+Expect bugs! (right click -> refresh app may resolve the occasional issue.)

 [📥 Download Latest Release Here](https://github.com/rakanssh/hakawati/releases/latest)